TurboTLS: TLS connection establishment with 1 less round trip: Features and advantages

 \subsection{Denial-of-Service (DoS) considerations}

-We now consider the implications for TurboTLS of various types of denial-of-service and distributed denial-of-service attacks, including whether a TurboTLS server is a victim in a DoS attack or being leverage by attacker to induce a DDoS attack elsewhere.
+We now consider the implications for TurboTLS of various types of denial-of-service and distributed denial-of-service attacks, including whether a TurboTLS server is a victim in a DoS attack or being leveraged by an attacker to direct a DDoS attack elsewhere.
 TurboTLS runs on top of both TCP and UDP so we have to consider attacks involving both protocols.

-\paragraph{DoS attacks on TurboTLS servers.} The most significant TCP DoS attack is the SYN flood attack where a target machine is overwhelmed by TCP SYN messages faster than it can process them.
+\myparagraph{DoS attacks on TurboTLS servers} The most significant TCP DoS attack is the SYN flood attack where a target machine is overwhelmed by TCP SYN messages faster than it can process them.
 This is because a server, upon receiving a SYN, typically stores the source IP, TCP packet index number, and port in a `SYN queue', and this represents a half-open connection.
 An attacker could flood the server with SYN messages thereby exhausting its memory.
 The server cannot just arbitrarily drop connections because then legitimate users may find themselves unable to connect.
 There are many protections against SYN flood attacks, one of which is allocating only very small amounts (micro blocks) of memory to half-open connections.
 Another is using TCP cryptographic cookies \cite{syncookies,rfc6013} whereby the sequence number of the ACK encodes information about the SYN queue entry so that the server can reconstruct the entry even if it was not stored due to having a full SYN queue.
 TCP cookies enjoy support in the Linux kernel -- this and other such mitigations are already sufficient to protect TurboTLS from SYN floods.